Steven113/Byte-Shuffled-Array/README.md

 do not actually unshuffle the arrays and instead calculate where the data went.
 The K random numbers need to be generated and for every item N the K random numbers must be iterated through to get the data back.
 In the case of the ShuffledArray K = 1 because we have one item.
 In the case of the ByteShuffledArray N = sizeof(T) in bytes.
 Thus the getter complexity is O(N*K).
 N is a constant specific to the type stored in the array.
+In practice shuffling and unshuffling the entire array will be slower than retrieving data.
+Setting data in the ByteShuffledArray will be as slow as shuffling and unshuffling because the data is unshuffled to ensure the correct bytes are written to.

 With getters, no data is actually swapped.
 Instead the items/bytes are llocated and derefenced to copy what is stored there.